Ashmitabasnyat9/Final-year-project/README.md

 # 5.1 Future Recommendations
 Here are some future recommendations for the project "Object Classification Using Lightweight CNN ":
-1. Use Data Augmentation: One way to improve the model’s accuracy is to use data augmentation techniques such as rotation, flipping, and zooming of images.
+1. Use Data Augmentation: One way to improve the model’s accuracy is to use data augmentation techniques such as rotation, flipping, and zooming of images.
 This technique can help the model learn more robust features and reduce overfitting.
 2. Test on Larger Datasets: While the Cifar10 dataset is useful for testing lightweight models, it would be interesting to test the model on larger datasets such as Cifar100, ImageNet, or COCO.
 This would provide a better understanding of the model’s ability to generalize to different datasets and identify objects in more complex scenes.
 # 5.2 Conclusion
-The project "Object Classification Using Lightweight CNN " aimed to develop a deep learning model for classifying objects in images using the Cifar10 dataset.
+The project "Object Classification Using Lightweight CNN " aimed to develop a deep learning model for classifying objects in images using the Cifar10 dataset.
 The project used a lightweight convolutional neural network (CNN) architecture and trained it on the Cifar10 dataset, which contains 60,000 32x32 color images in 10 classes.
-After training and evaluating the model, the results showed that the architecture achieved an accuracy of 98 percent on the test set, which is a reasonably good result considering the simplicity of the network.
+After training and evaluating the model, the results showed that the architecture achieved an accuracy of 98 percent on the test set, which is a reasonably good result considering the simplicity of the network.
 The project also analyzed the training and validation accuracy and loss curves and concluded that the model did not suffer from overfitting.
 Overall, the project successfully demonstrated the effectiveness of using lightweight CNN architectures for object classification tasks, particularly in situations where computational resources are limited.
 The project could be extended by testing the model on other datasets or